MuiseDestiny/zotero-gpt/README.md

 > Be careful to set the addonID and addonRef to avoid confliction.

-- Run `npm i` to setup the plugin and install dependencies.
+- Run `npm install` to setup the plugin and install dependencies.
 If you don't have NodeJS installed, please download it [here](https://nodejs.org/en/);
 - Run `npm run build` to build the plugin.
 The xpi for installation and the built code is under builds folder.

 ### Directory Structure